 At a Glance

-Biohabitats is helping Sagamore Development Company realize its vision for Port Covington and its regenerative potential by ensuring that its Master Plan is grounded in a foundation that includes ecological principles.
-These principles call for an authentic, locally attuned, high performance landscape that celebrates water and catalyzes community stewardship.
+Biohabitats helped the developer realize not only its vision for Port Covington, but also the property's regenerative potential by ensuring that its Master Plan was grounded in ecological principles.
+These principles call for an authentic, locally attuned, high-performance landscape that celebrates water and catalyzes community stewardship.

-After assessing the site and its three miles of shoreline on foot and by boat, the Biohabitats team characterized its ecological conditions and identified opportunities and constraints for enhancement.
-Based on this assessment, Biohabitats developed three overarching ecological strategies for the redevelopment: enhance both near-shore and shoreline habitat, incorporate integrated water strategies to conserve water and naturally treat stormwater, and integrate urban ecology to maximize habitat for waterfowl, neo-tropical songbirds, and indigenous birds and bats.
+After assessing the site on foot and by boat, the Biohabitats team characterized its ecological conditions and identified opportunities and constraints for enhancement.
+Based on this assessment, Biohabitats developed three overarching ecological strategies for the redevelopment: enhance both near-shore and shoreline habitat, incorporate integrated water strategies to conserve water and naturally treat stowmwater, and integrate urban ecology to maximize habitat for waterfowl, neo-tropical songbirds, and indigenous birds and bats.

 Coastal, Infrastructure, Urban Ecology, Water